getify/You-Dont-Know-JS/get-started/ch2.md

 }
 ```

-And finally, to use this module, we import into another ES6 module like `main.js`:
+And finally, to use this module, we import into another ES module like `main.js`:

 ```js
 import { create as createBlogPost } from "blogpost.js";